 - Use a flour that is strong.
 Cake flour doesn't have a strong (or enough) gluten in it to form a nice crumb for the bread.

-- Make sure to make the slashed on top of the bread before you bake it.
+- Make sure to make the slash on top of the bread before you bake it.
 It helps to form more surface area for the crispy crust, and it just looks really cool and professional. 😉

 - PLEASE wait until the bread has almost completely cooled to cut it.
 If you don't it will seriously crush or smoosh the bread down and no one likes smooshed bread.